 The University of Divinity is a small Christian university based in Melbourne.
 It is made up colleges representing the Anglican, Baptist, Churches of Christ, Lutheran, Roman Catholic and Uniting churches.

 Divinity focuses on religious teaching.
 There are four main fields: Biblical Studies, Christian Thought & History, Humanities, Theology Mission & Ministry.
-Around half the university's 1,500 students are postgraduate.
+Around two-thirds of the university's 1,512 students are postgraduate.

 For international students interested in studying in Australia, see UniCurve's guide on how to study abroad in Australia.